eegtools/eegtools-matlab-pipeline/README.md

 ## One-time Installation

 * Download and install both EEGLab (https://sccn.ucsd.edu/eeglab/downloadtoolbox.php) and Brainstorm (http://neuroimage.usc.edu/bst/download.php) software.
+Rename them to eeglab and brainstorm3 respectively.
 * GLOBAL_SCRIPT_ROOT : Copy the present repositories everywhere in your file system.
 * PROJECTS_DATA_ROOT : Create a root folder where you will put all the data (eeg raw files, eeglab set/fdt files and your brainstorm database) of your EEG projects.
-* PROJECTS_SCRIPTS_ROOT : Create a root folder where you will put all the matlab script of your EEG projects
+* PROJECTS_SCRIPTS_ROOT : Create a root folder where you will put all the matlab script of your EEG projects Add to Matlab path the GLOBAL_SCRIPT_ROOT path.
+All the other paths will be added by the pipeline scripts.

 ## Project setup